399

 Staphylococcus aureus is a Gram-positive spherically shaped bacterium.
 It is a widespread pathogen and is known for its ability to become resistant to a wide range of antibiotics1.
 The urgent need for the development of novel antibiotics to combat the resistance, brings scientists to search for new potential candidates in previously untouched fields.
 Venoms include antimicrobial peptides (AMPs) which represent attractive candidates for the development of novel antibiotic therapeutics2.

-In this approach, venom fractions from Naja nigricollis, Agkistrodon controtrix pictigaster, Poecilotheria and Pandinus cavimanus were screened for a potential cytotoxic effect against Staphylococcus aureus in a high-throughput approach based on a resazurin assay.
+In this approach, venom fractions from Naja nigricollis, Agkistrodon contortrix pictigaster, Poecilotheria and Pandinus cavimanus were screened for a potential cytotoxic effect against Staphylococcus aureus in a high-throughput approach based on a resazurin assay.

 Assay principle